 Different concerns regarding economic feasibility collectively comprise one of the notable limitations or disadvantages of vertical farming.
 For example, Banerjee and Adenaeur noted that the 37-stored vertical farm on a quarter-hectare of land they investigated had an investment cost of more than USD 220 million.
 Note that this modern type of farm depends heavily on modern engineering and architecture, as well as the application of different technologies.

 There is also a challenge over costs and competition for commercial spaces in cities.
 Building vertical farms in expensive cities can add to the total investment and operational costs.
-Furthermore, endorsing the building of vertical farms could also increase occupancy cost and real estate value due to additional demand.
+Endorsing the building of vertical farms could also increase occupancy cost and real estate value due to additional demand.
+This makes it unsuitable in dense urban areas like New York City and Hong Kong focusing on commercial activities and with premium real estate.

 2. Possible Environmental and Energy Implications